-- 1. Select Configure SQL Server>Setup Wizard. - On the Setup Wizard: Select SQL Instance dialog box, specify the SQL Server.
+- 1. Select Configure SQL Server>Setup Wizard. - 2.
+On the Setup Wizard: Select SQL Instance dialog box, specify the SQL Server.
 You may be able to use the Browse button to choose from a list of available SQL Servers on your network.
-If Browsedoes not display the SQL Instance you want to use, enter the instance name manually.
+If Browse does not display the SQL Instance you want to use, enter the instance name manually.
+(Note: On Windows 2008 and 2012 R2 you MUST enter the name manually.)
 Then click Next. - 3.
 Depending on your situation: - If you are using Windows Authentication, on the Setup Wizard: Assign User Rights to SQL Server dialog box, assign user rights to the SQL Server.
 Then click Finish. - If you are using SQL Authentication, on the Setup Wizard: Change SQL Password dialog box, fill in the New password box.
 Then click Finish. - 4.
 Once you see the message "DB/Text has been successfully configured on SQL Server <name of SQL instance>", the control database has been created.
 Click OK to dismiss the message.